Stuttering, history and popular culture

 The reluctant Moses

 That Moses was a reticent speaker is well documented in biblical texts.
-He describes himself as “impeded of speech” and pleads with God to cure him.
+He describes himself as “impeded of speech".
 Given the profoundly oral culture of the time, to struggle with the spoken word would have been a significant burden.
 Unlike Egyptian and Midianite, the Hebrew language did not even exist in written form.
 Moses was adopted as an infant by Egyptians, and at age forty joined the Midianite people into whose culture he married and had a family.
 He was no doubt tri-lingual, and given his cosmopolitan upbringing, better educated and literate than, say, his brother Aaron.
 But Moses was never truly immersed in Hebrew society, and no doubt found himself alienated from it, the way those who grow up straddling more than one culture can end up belonging to none.
 It is not surprising that Shell attributes Moses’ discomfort with speaking as having as much to do with his fragmented ethnic identity as with a physical impediment..

 Are you one of us?

 To emphasize this point, Shell devotes a chapter to discussion of the shibboleth, an ancient test of word pronounciation that various tribal groups used to determine if a stranger was “of their people.”
 It was not a casual inquiry: to fail a shibboleth test could mean anything from social exclusion to exile to execution on the battlefield -- grave consequences for disfluency.
 No wonder Moses was afraid.
 As Shell points out, “for the stutterer, every word is a test word.”
 No doubt Moses would not “pass the test” among the very people whom he led, just as the stutterer -- regardless of the degree of status and success he achieves in life -- is never quite rid of the sense of being an outsider among his own people.
 Yet it was precisely this “outsider-ness” that made Moses ideal for the dual role of liberator and law-giver, and to demonstrate the non-representational nature of a God who was to be perceived in the realms of thought and feeling rather than words or idols.